ibuetler/docker-keycloak-traefik-workshop/README.md

 ![keycloaklogin](images/keycloaklogin.png)

-And voilà, your keycloak IdP should be up and working
+And voilà, your keycloak IdP should be up and working.

 ![keycloakok](images/keycloakok.png)